umakiyer/surfs_up/README.md

 2. The minumum temperature in the month of June is64 comapred to 56 degree in December
 3. The maximum temperture for June is 85 compared to 83 in December

-## Sumary
+## Summary

 * Overall June is warmer compared to December.
 The sale of ice cream store may be higher in June.

 * Created the precipitation chart for the month of June and December from the measurement table.

-* The precipitation chart for June
+* The precipitation chart for June:

 ![image]( IMAGES/june_prec.PNG)

-* The precipitation chart for December
+* The precipitation chart for December:

 ![image]( IMAGES/dec_prec.PNG)